: Peter Chalmers Mitchell, “Life,” Encyclopedia Britannica, 11th ed., 1911.

 My colleagues know me as one of the very few specialists in the history of colloid physical chemistry, and I am among a few historians who study the history of protoplasm theory.
 Much of my research focuses on how diagrams and illustrations allow scientists to imagine and manipulate entities and structures that fundamentally cannot be seen — for example, the way DNA twists around histone proteins, or the way individual ions move across a lipid bilayer membrane.
 Historically, these imaginative images have been both upheld as creative thought experiments, but they have also been condemned as un-scientific and unrigorous flights of fancy.
 In my research and writing I show how these images could be used (and abused) together with inferential visualization tools like polarized light microscopy, x-ray diffraction imaging, and other methods of physical measurement.

 I received my Ph.D. in 2016 from the University of Wisconsin-Madison in the History of Science, Medicine, and Technology, working under Professor Lynn Nyhart.
-I have been an Andrew W. Mellon Postdoctoral Fellow at the University of Illinois at Urbana Champaign (2016–18), working in the Biohumanities Research Group, led by Professor Samantha Frost (political science).
-From May through July 2017 I was a Visiting Postdoctoral Fellow at the Max Planck Institute for the History of Science (Department II).
+I have been an Andrew W. Mellon Postdoctoral Fellow at the University of Illinois at Urbana Champaign (2016–2018), working in the Biohumanities Research Group, led by Professor Samantha Frost (political science).
+In 2018–2020 I was a Fellow at the ICI Berlin Institute for Cultural Inquiry.

 Image credit: inspired by Nadya Lev, Coilhouse, 2009.